 “They said we’d love an ambulance and it was £40,000.
-I thought that’s a lot but it’s not £4m, we’ve got half a chance”, he said.
+I thought that’s a lot but it’s not £4 million, we’ve got half a chance.

-As it turned out, within the group of family and friends, there were five on their bikes and two drivers who joined forces to complete the 2,000km route to ensure, as Andy put it, “some good to come from my dad dying.”
+As it turned out, within the group of family and friends, there were five on their bikes and two drivers who joined forces to complete the 2,000km route to ensure, as Andy put it, some good could come from his dad dying.

 This was no easy task.
-It was announced a couple of weeks ahead of the ride and money was started to be raised.
-16 days riding.
-120km per day.
+It was announced a couple of weeks ahead of the ride and the fundraising began.
+Then it was a gruelling 16 days riding 120km per day.